+'''

+var

 P: ^Integer;

 X: Integer;

+begin

+X := 10;

 P := @X;

 // change the value of X using the pointer

 P^ := 20;

 Show ('X: ' + X.ToString);

 Show ('P^: ' + P^.ToString);

-Show ('P: ' + Integer(P).ToHexString (8)); '''
+Show ('P: ' + UIntPtr(P).ToHexString (8));

+'''

 This code is part of the PointersTest application project.
-Given the pointer P refers to the variable X, you can use P[^] to refer to the value of the variable, and read or change it.
-You can also display the value of the pointer itself, that is the memory address of X, by casting the pointer to an integer.
+Given the pointer P refers to the variable X, you can use P^ to refer to the value of the variable, and read or change it.
+You can also display the value of the pointer itself, that is the memory address of X, by casting the pointer to a number using the special type UIntPtr (see the note below for more information).
 Rather than showing the plain numeric value, the code shows the hexadecimal representation, which is more common for memory addresses.
 This is the output (where the pointer address might depend on the specific compilation):